Bingjing23/Bingjing23/README.md

 I work on imaging genetics and AI, using large-scale brain imaging data and fMRI foundation models to explore the genetic basis of brain function and its links to disease.

-Alongside my PhD, I work as a research assistant at the Queensland Neurostimulation Centre (QNC).

 Previously, I worked with Prof James F. Griffith at CUHK on deep learning for musculoskeletal MRI segmentation and automated quantification of inflammation in rheumatoid arthritis.

 ### [Visit my personal website →](https://bingjing23.github.io/)